MortenNie/WeatherDataProject/README.md

 # WeatherDataProject
 Hold B Gruppe 7

-Morten, Jakob, Dimitra
+Morten, Dimitra, Jakob

 **<h3>1.
 A Description of work progress:</h3>**

 We decided to work every day in class like last time. <br>
 We feel like we work better and more efficiently as a group this way.
-We've used Kanban boards, Github Desktop, IntelliJ 2023.2.1. <br>
+We've used Kanban boards, Github Desktop, IntelliJ 2023.2.1.<br>
+We've also used Docker Desktop, Pgadmin,
 We've also used things like Discord to communicate when not together physically.